-In addition to the crude oil, over a million gallons of the dispersant, Corexit 9500A®, was applied to the ocean surface and an additional hundreds of thousands of gallons of dispersant was pumped to the mile-deep well head (National Commission 2010).
+In addition to the crude oil, over a million gallons of the dispersant, Corexit 9500A[®], was applied to the ocean surface and an additional hundreds of thousands of gallons of dispersant was pumped to the mile-deep well head (National Commission 2010).
 No large-scale applications of dispersants in deep water had been conducted until the Deepwater Horizon MC252 oil spill.
 Thus, no data exist on the environmental fate of dispersants in deep water.
-However, a study found that, while Corexit 9500A® and oil are similar in their toxicity, when Corexit 9500A® and oil were mixed in lab tests, toxicity to microscopic rotifers increased up to 52-fold (Rico-Martínez et al. 2013).
-This suggests that the toxicity of the oil and dispersant combined may be greater than anticipated.